obechard/Microbit/Tutorial.md

 ```

-## Congratulations, you have completed the Hot Potato Game, now it's time to play!
+## Step 5: Congratulations, you have completed the Hot Potato Game, now it's time to play!

 - Download your code by saving it locally
 - Drag your save .hex file to your Micro:bit (make sure it is plugged in with your USB)